Rickard Rakell: Anaheim Ducks

-Once the Ducks were eliminated from playoff contention, Rakell was named as a replacement for Alexander Steen on Team Sweden at the 2016 World Cup of Hockey.
+Once the Ducks were eliminated from the 2016 playoffs, Rakell was named as a replacement of Alexander Steen for Sweden at the 2016 World Cup of Hockey.
 He tallied one assist in 13:47 of ice time in a pretournament game before being forced to undergo further surgery to remove scar tissue from his stomach as a result of his appendectomy.
 While recovering from the surgery in Sweden, Rakell began his contract negotiations with the Ducks.
 As he was unable to train with the team while negotiating, Rakell skated with his cousin's junior team in Sweden.
 He eventually signed a six-year contract with an average annual value of $3.8 million on 14 October 2016.
 Visa issues further delayed Rakell's return and he made his season debut 10 games into the 2016–17 season.
-He tallied one goal and two assists in his debut as the Ducks shutout the Los Angeles Kings 4–0 on 1 November.
+He tallied one goal and two assists in his season debut as the Ducks shutout the Los Angeles Kings 4–0 on 1 November.
 He continued to produce points and quickly accumulated three goals and six points in his first three games of the season.
 Despite missing two games in early December with a lower-body injury, Rakell tallied 10 goals and four assists for 14 points through his first 16 games.
 Throughout December, Rakell was moved between the Ducks' lines and alternated between playing wing and centre.
-On 15 January, Rakell scored his 18th goal of the 2016–17 season in his 200th career NHL game as the Ducks fell to the St. Louis Blues in overtime.
+On 15 January 2017, Rakell scored his 18th goal of the 2016–17 season in his 200th career NHL game as the Ducks fell to the St. Louis Blues in overtime.
 Leading up to the 2017 NHL All-Star Game, Rakell led the Ducks with 20 goals and tied for second in the NHL in goals per game.
 In the Ducks' first game back following the break, Rakell scored his team-leading and career-high 21st goal of the season as the Ducks beat the Colorado Avalanche 5–1.
 Rakell continued to lead the team through February and March while playing on a line with Patrick Eaves and Getzlaf.
 Rakell finished the regular season with a career-high 33 goals, including a league-leading 10 game-winning goals, and 51 points through 71 games.
-He became he fourth-youngest Duck to eclipse 30 goals in a season and the first NHL player under the age of 24 with 10 game-winning goals since Steven Stamkos.
+He became he fourth-youngest Ducks' player to eclipse 30 goals in a season and the first NHL player under the age of 24 with 10 game-winning goals since Steven Stamkos.